Who goes on American Cruise Lines cruise ships?

 Is everything free on American Cruise Lines cruises?

 Almost.
-ACL's river cruises on the Mississippi and Columbia & Snake rivers include a one-night complimentary pre-cruise hotel package, which includes luggage concierge, transportation between the hotel, ship, and airport; some also include city tours.
-Many of the coastal cruises also include the package.
-Passengers can purchase two-night premium pre- and post-cruise packages for an extra fee.
+American's river cruises on the Mississippi and Columbia & Snake rivers include a one-night complimentary pre-cruise hotel stay, which includes luggage concierge, transportation between the hotel, ship, and airport; some also include city tours.
+Many of the coastal itineraries also include the hotel stay.
+Passengers can purchase several two-night pre- and post-cruise packages for an extra fee, as well as some luxury options.

 American includes all meals/fine dining, complimentary cocktails and hors d’oeuvres each evening onboard, as well as complimentary wine and beer with both lunch and dinner.
+The line is happy to meet special dietary requests and offers seasonal and regional specialties whenever possible.
 Also included are complimentary soft drinks, juices, waters etc. and snacks at all times.
-On their newest river and coastal ships, American offers complimentary casual café dining.
+On their newest river and coastal ships, American offers complimentary casual outdoor café dining.
 American offers complimentary breakfast room service and complimentary treats and fresh baked items at different times of day.
-The line also offers ice cream sundae bars after diner, served along with the evening's entertainment in the main lounges.
+The line also offers occasional ice cream sundae bars after diner, served along with the evening's entertainment in the main lounges.

-American provides complimentary shore side transportation to all shore activities.
-On its Mississippi River cruises, American offers new luxury American Cruise Coaches, which follow the ships up and down the river, providing hop-on/hop-off private service.
+American provides private shore side transportation to all shore activities (as well as airports, hotels, and ships pre and post cruise)..
+On its Mississippi River cruises, American also offers new luxury American Cruise Coaches, which follow the ships up and down the river.

 What are American Cruise Lines’s most popular activities?

-The destinations visited during each sailing are central to the American Cruise Lines cruise experience, so the shore excursions are the main activity of choice.
-Onboard enrichment lectures from experts -- authors, historians, scientists and local cultural speakers -- draw a crowd.
-The line also has onboard activities, ranging from art classes, with an artist-in-residence to technology training.
+The destinations visited during each sailing along each itinerary are central to the American Cruise Lines cruise experience, so the small-group shore excursions are the main activity of choice.
+Onboard enrichment lectures from experts -- authors, historians, scientists and local cultural speakers – draw a crowd.
+The line also has some onboard activities, ranging from cooking demonstrations and technology training, to art classes with an artist-in-residence.

-On the line's theme cruises -- blues, jazz and country music, Mark Twain, Civil War, Lewis & Clark, etc. -- special experts, such as Jefferson Davis' great great-grandson, Bertram Hayes-Davis, give talks or perform.
+On American’s theme cruises -- blues, jazz and country music, Mark Twain, Civil War, Lewis & Clark, Holiday cruises etc. -- special experts, such as Jefferson Davis' great great-grandson, Bertram Hayes-Davis, give talks or perform.
 Depending on the region each ship is sailing, there may be local culinary experiences like a lobster bake in New England, or an authentic Cajun cooking demonstration.
-During holiday cruises, they add many festive holiday-themed entertainment and activities from gift exchanges to gingerbread house making.
+During holiday cruises, they add many festive holiday-themed entertainment, meals, and activities from gift exchanges to gingerbread house making.

 Most of the time, when the ship is sailing between ports, passengers read, chat and play games in the large interior lounges and multiple shaded or sunny outdoor sundecks.
-Guests also relax in large staterooms, most with private furnished balconies.
+Guests also relax in large staterooms, most with private furnished balconies, or picture windows that open, as American has 100% outward-facing staterooms on all its ships.

 Wifi is complimentary throughout the ship, but guests also use the internet stations, and take advantage of the binoculars and regional guides in the ships’ library and chart rooms.
 Guests can also enjoy a tour of the pilot house with the Captain while on board.